• Skip to primary navigation

 Also make sure you remove excess flour.

-To cook the veal use a large frying pan on medium-high heat, and working in batches pan fry the veal fillets in the butter.
+To cook the veal use a large frying pan or large skillet on medium-high heat, and working in batches pan fry the veal fillets in the butter.
 For even better tasting dishes, try this Garlic Butter Sauce (video) to add more flavor!

 The veal scallopini placed in a large cast iron pan with melted butter